What is a school board and what does it do?

 When and where are meetings held?

-Meetings are held on the second and fourth Tuesday of the month except for July, August, November, and December.
-During the months of July, August, November, and December, the Board meets once, and the December Reorganization School Board Meeting occurs during the first week of December.
+Meetings are held on the second Tuesday of the month except for December.
+The Board's Reorganization School Board Meeting occurs during the first week of December.
 Meetings are held at the Central Bucks Educational Services Center at 16 Welden Drive in Doylestown.
-All meetings start at 7:30 p.m.
+All meetings start at 7 p.m.

 What happens during the school board meeting?